-- You served in active duty for six months
+- They served in active duty for six months

-- You served as a reservist or National Guard member for six years
+- They served as a reservist or National Guard member for six years

-- You are a reservist or National Guard member who was called to active duty for at least 181 days
+- They are reservists or National Guard members who were called to active duty for at least 181 days

-- You served in any branch of the military for 90 days during wartime
+- They served in any branch of the military for 90 days during wartime

-- You are the spouse of a military member who died during active duty
+- They are the spouse of a military member who died during active duty

-- You are the spouse of a military member who became disabled during duty
+- They are the spouse of a military member who became disabled during duty